siba-x-prasad/Java-Kotlin-Playground/ReadMe/kotlin/COROUTINES.md

 - https://kotlinlang.org/docs/reference/coroutines/basics.html

 ## Where we can use Coroutines
 - Let's take a simple example where we can
     - 1.Fetch User from the server.
     - 2.Show the User in the UI.
 - When we will do any N/W operation in main thread it will show exception network on main thread.
-To avoid that we can use use the below solutions
+To avoid that we can use use the below solutions.
-    -
-        1. Call Back
-    -
+    - 1. Call Back (It's complicated to handle the callbacks and not feasible to do in big project)
-        2. Rx Java
+    - 2. Rx Java (It's different technology and not aware of kotlin stuff)
-    -
-        3. Coroutines
+    - 3. Coroutines
 ## Basics Of Coroutines

-- coroutines are light-weight threads
+- Coroutines are light-weight threads
 - Thread is controlled by OS but coroutines controlled by user.
 - They are launched with launch coroutine builder in a context of some CoroutineScope.
-- **GlobalScope.launch {}** we are launching a new coroutine in the GlobalScope, meaning that the lifetime of the new coroutine is limited only by the lifetime of the whole application.
+- **GlobalScope.launch{ }** we are launching a new coroutine in the GlobalScope, meaning that the lifetime of the new coroutine is limited only by the lifetime of the whole application.
 - **NOTE** Suspend functions are only allowed to be called from a coroutine or another suspend function